Orašac, the birthplace of the Serbian state

 The secret meeting of prominent Serbs was held on 15th February 1804 in the Marićević Gully in Orašac village.
 It was the day of Sretenje (Candlemas Day) – The presentation of Jesus at a temple, a church holiday on a remembrance of the day when Mother of God first brought the newborn Christ into the temple to dedicate him to God.

 On the left side, there is the relief “Oath of the Insurgents” from 2002.
-And on the right side of the plates, there is the bronze plaque with the image of Karađorđe
+On the right side of the plates, there is a bronze plaque with the image of Karađorđe.

 Meeting in the Marićević Gully